Five dead as storms, tornado stretch from Texas to Canada

 And a male's body was pulled from a vehicle in a creek near the south central Kentucky community of Franklin on Saturday, the Simpson County Sheriff's Office said in a statement.
 The victim's identify was being withheld pending notification of relatives.

-About 20 miles away, Dallas Jane Combs, 79, died after a suspected tornado destroyed her Adairville home earlier Saturday, the Logan County Sheriff's Office told media outlets.
-Sheriff officials said Combs was inside the home when it collapsed on her.
-Combs was pronounced dead at the scene.
+About 20 miles away, Dallas Jane Combs, 79, died after a suspected tornado destroyed her Adairville home earlier Saturday, the Logan County Sheriff's Office said.
+Sheriff's officials said Combs was inside the home when it collapsed on her.
+She was pronounced dead at the scene.

 Authorities said Combs' husband was outside putting up plastic to keep rain out of the home when he was blown into the basement area.
 He sustained minor injuries.

 The fifth death was in northeast Arkansas, where an 83-year-old man was killed after high winds toppled a trailer home.
-Clay County Sheriff Terry Miller told KAIT-TV that Albert Foster died Saturday night after the home was blown into a pond.
+Clay County Sheriff Terry Miller told KAIT-TV that the man, Albert Foster, died Saturday night after the home was blown into a pond.

-In Middle Tennessee, the National Weather Service on Sunday confirmed an EF-2 tornado with maximum winds of 120 mph hit Clarksville on Saturday.
+The National Weather Service on Sunday that confirmed an EF-2 tornado with maximum winds of 120 mph hit Clarksville on Saturday.

-Montgomery County Sheriff's Office spokeswoman Sandra Brandon said at least four homes were destroyed and dozens of others were damaged, while 75 cars at a tire plant parking lot had their windows blown out or were tossed onto one other.
+Montgomery County sheriff's spokeswoman Sandra Brandon said that at least four homes were destroyed and that dozens of others were damaged, while 75 cars at a tire plant parking lot had their windows blown out or were tossed onto one other.

 "To look at what I'm looking at and know we didn't lose anybody is just a miracle," Montgomery County Mayor Jim Durrett told The Leaf-Chronicle.

 At Austin Peay State University in Clarksville, a teenage girl was hit by falling debris at a college basketball game after an apparent lightning strike knocked a hole in the arena's roof Saturday night.
-School director of marketing and digital media Kevin Young said the 15-year-old girl was taken to a hospital as a precaution.
-The extent of her injuries weren't immediately released.
+The school's director of marketing and digital media, Kevin Young, said the 15-year-old girl was taken to a hospital as a precaution.
+The extent of her injuries wasn't immediately released.

-The game between Austin Peay and Murray State was stopped with 5:49 left in the second half due to the leaky roof.
-Fans took shelter in nearby hallways and athletic offices before play resumed after a more than three hour delay.
+The game between Austin Peay and Murray State was stopped with 5:49 left in the second half because of the leaky roof.
+Fans took shelter in nearby hallways and athletic offices before play resumed after a more than three-hour delay.

 Austin Peay President Alisa R. White said on Twitter that athletics department officials and physical plant workers "did a great job handling a big crowd and the elements in what could have been a much worse situation."